-A COOKS User who has also been granted the ability to edit the assigned analyst of a profile.
-This is a laboratory-defined role within the software.
+A COD's User who has also been granted the ability to edit the assigned analyst of a profile.
+This is also laboratory-defined role within the software.

 Contract Laboratory

 A laboratory, usually in the private sector, that performs DNA analyses under contract to a forensic laboratory.